cohuebn/timescale-benchmarking-tool/README.md

 A tool to benchmark Timescale query performance using multiple workers to run multiple queries concurrently.

+Requirements for this tool are documented here, along with some rationale around decisions made: [requirements.md](./requirements.md)

+Some useful diagrams detailing system architecture can be found here: [architecture.md](./architecture.md)

 ## Dependencies

 To run this tool locally, you'll need the following: